Skip to main content

 Fellows can develop and implement scholarly, community-building, pedagogical, mentoring and networking events, initiatives or programming.
 The fellowship period serves as a professional development opportunity for the fellows, as it enables them to enhance their responsibilities and bring forth new ideas and measures that will positively affect students.

 “The overall goal of the Inclusion Fellows Program is to draw on and support faculty to create sustainable change to enhance inclusivity within the college,” Cristina Alcalde, associate dean of inclusion and internationalization, said.
-“Over the
+“Over the course

 By Olivia Ramirez